 is there anything more i need to know?

 Since every patient is different, the process and corrections for some can be far more complex than other.
 In some cases, although rare, patients may need to get some teeth extracted so that other teeth can grow naturally.
 Your orthodontist may recommend you to wear headgear and/or elastics, just to apply some extra pressure in correcting the alignment.
-The headgear needs to be worn in the evenings and night while elastics are worn inside the mouth, usually all the time.
 Your dentist will give you more details on any additional treatments proposed.
 Once the active phase of your treatment is over, a retaining brace, fixed or removable is also necessary.
 The duration may however vary.
 It is best to consult your dentist or orthodontist who’ll guide you best with complete knowledge on your case.

 so where do i start?